-- Proper and thorough assessment - Injuries and conditions treated in proper order of priority - Proper treatment of injuries and conditions - Proper priority given to transportation - Proper packaging and gentle controlled handling - Proper administration of oxygen and identification of LPM & Oxygen adjunct equipment and time applied to patient - 6.
-Communication The Captain will be required to request any additional assistance necessary through the 911 operator/dispatch.
+- Proper and thorough assessment - Injuries and conditions treated in proper order of priority - Proper treatment of injuries and conditions - Proper priority given to transportation

+- Proper packaging and gentle controlled handling - Proper administration of oxygen and identification of LPM & Oxygen adjunct equipment and time applied to patient - 6.
+Communication The Captain will be required to request any additional assistance necessary through the team coordinator (underground) or /dispatch.
 This area will also evaluate team communication.